Green Ribbon Schools

 - Pillar 1: Reducing environmental impact and costs.

-- Pillar 2: Improving the health and wellness of students and staff.
+- Pillar 2: Improving the health and wellness of schools, students, and

 - Pillar 3: Providing effective environmental and sustainability education, incorporating STEM, civic skills, and green career pathways.

 Schools and districts complete an online application.
 A state committee scores

 completed applications.
 The state may nominate up to five schools or districts.

 Public and private schools are eligible to apply.
 The state committee also selects schools and districts that